 Student employees and work-study students must not work more than 19½ hours a week and not more than 8 hours a day.
 Student employees may not work more than 5 days, Monday through Sunday..
 Work-study students and any student receiving partial work-study funding must stop working the last day of Spring Semester.
 No work assignment will extend beyond June 30th.
 Earlier ending dates may be indicated.
 Hiring paperwork must be completed for each academic year, and for each new work assignment.
 New hiring paperwork must be completed for any assignment as of July 1 st each year.

 Currently, time cards should remain on file at the work station until submitted to the Payroll Office.
 We strongly suggest that you keep your time card in an area easily accessible to your supervisor so that it can be processed for payroll if you are not scheduled to work on the day it is due.
 Remember that you must sign it and indicate the correct budget number and pay rate for it to be processed.
-FWS and FTTW time cards must be first submitted to the Financial Aide Office, and then to Payroll for processing at the end of the pay period.
+FWS and CalWORKS time cards must be first submitted to the Financial Aid Office, and then to Payroll for processing at the end of the pay period.

-Type or print clearly all required information on each time card.
+Print clearly on each time card.

 The Division or Department for whom you work is responsible for sending completed time cards to the Payroll Office or the Financial Aid Office for processing, on or before the closing date each month (usually the 20th).
 Time cards received after the closing date will not be processed until the following month.

 If you have multiple work assignments in different departments, you must complete a separate time card for each department.
 Total combined hours must be less than 8 hours a day and 19 1/2 hours a week.
-Multiple work assignments are the exception, and require advance authorization.
-You can be terminated from multiple assignments if you do not follow the regulations on allowable hours worked per day per day or week.

 This authorization does not authorize overtime, or allow for work over 8 hours a day, more than 5 days a week Monday through Sunday, or more than 30 hours a week.